OCA/partner-contact/partner_multi_relation_function/README.rst

 Of course there is a function field on partner, but this ignores the fact that persons can have multiple functions depending on the relations they are in.
 For instance a person can be a CEO in one company and a volunteer in another organisation.

+This module is DEPRECATED.
+Use partner_relation_contact instead.

+Update this module to save information and remove some views before installing partner_multi_relation_contact.

+When partner_multi_relation_contact has been installed, this module can be removed.

 **Table of contents**